Chronic Fatigue Syndrome (CFS/ME) in Children

 We are investigating how common CFS/ME is in children, the risk factors for CFS/ME and the overlap with other conditions using the ALSPAC cohort.
 We have already shown that CFS/ME is common in 13 and 16 year old children and is more common in families that have experienced adversity.
 We are currently investigating what factors are associated with long term fatigue, the relationship between those with fatigue and those with pain.
 We are particularly interested in using the ALPSAC data to explore factors that increase the risk of developing CFS/ME.

 We use data from our specialist CFS/ME service in Bath to help us understand the characteristics of paediatric CFS/ME.
 This means we now know that children who come to specialist services are very disabled, about a third have developed problems with mood and almost all of them have problems with memory and concentration.

-In October 2013, we will have finished recruitment for the SMILE trial.
+We have finished recruitment for the SMILE trial.
 For more information see: SMILE - Specialist Medical Intervention and Lightning Evaluation

 We are very interested in the impact CFS/ME has on families and have finished studies investigating the impact on relationships and siblings.

 We want to find out how many teenagers with CFS/ME actually have depression and anxiety and how best to identify them.
 We are recruiting teenagers with CFS/ME after their first appointment with the paediatric CFS/ME team in Bath, and interviewing them to assess depression and other mental health problems.
 They also fill in two short questionnaires about symptoms of depression and anxiety.
 They can choose to be interviewed by Skype or face-to-face, at home or at the hospital.
 The study will help us to find out how good the questionnaires are at picking up depression and other mental health problems in teenagers with CFS/ME so that we know which questionnaire is best to use.